RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ## 2e.
 Evaluation plan - what and how will you measure and compare

 Each algorithm with be run with the input types of randomized, sorted, reverse sorted, and 1% perturbed.
 The input sizes are planned to be 2^16, 2^18, 2^20, 2^22, 2^24, 2^26 and 2^28.
-Graphs for strong and weak scaling, as well as strong speed up, will be created and used in the analysis and drawing of conclusions for each algorithm across the different input types and input sizes.
-A strong scaling compairson will also be run for the algorithms against each other to see if and where one will stand out from the rest.
+Graphs for strong and weak scaling, as well as strong speedup, will be created and used in the analysis and drawing of conclusions for each algorithm across the different input types and input sizes.
+A strong scaling comparison  will also be run for the algorithms against each other to see if and where one will stand out from the rest.
 The number of threads in a block on the GPU to be tested will be [64, 128, 256, 512, 1024].

 ## 3. Project Implementation